 Who pays for a rental car while my car is being repaired?
 If another party was responsible for the accident, the insurance company for the person who caused the wreck is required to provide you with a rental car.
 If the other driver is at fault, we will demand that the insurance company for the person who caused the accident provide you with a rental car for the time needed to repair your vehicle.
 Sometimes, you must pay the rental car bill first, with reimbursement coming from the insurance company later.

 What do I need to do to get help with my Property Damage Claim?
-Call Dan Newlin Injury Attorneys at (407) 888-8000: My staff and I consider it an honor to be contacted by the victim of an auto accident, and we will always be ready to listen to all of your concerns.
-Although many lawyers and law firms refuse to assist with Property Damage Claims, know that we will always be willing to handle your property damage claim at no additional cost to you!
+Call Dan Newlin Injury Attorneys at 800-257-1822: My staff and I consider it an honor to be contacted by the victim of an auto accident, and we will always be ready to listen to all of your concerns.
+Although many lawyers and law firms refuse to assist with property damage claims, know that we will always be willing to handle your property damage claim at no additional cost to you!
 Normally, you have many options concerning repairing or replacing your vehicle.
 These are options that the insurance companies will not always present to you.
-Before making any decisions, call me today for free legal advice as to how best to handle your Property Damage Claim.
+Before making any decisions, call me today for free legal advice as to how best to handle your property damage claim.